SK World Health & Wellness Fest saw the biggest gathering of the Health & Wellness Experts: Insights from the Leading Experts - www.lokmattimes.com

 SK World Health & Wellness Fest saw the biggest gathering of the Health & Wellness Experts: Insights from the Leading Experts

-SRV Media New Delhi [India], October 13: Sanskriti Yuva Sanstha and SK Finance organised the SK World Health & ...
+Sanskriti Yuva Sanstha & SK Finance organised the SK World Health & Wellness Fest New Delhi (India), October 17: Sanskriti ...

+Sanskriti Yuva Sanstha & SK Finance organised the SK World Health & Wellness Fest

-New Delhi [India], October 13: Sanskriti Yuva Sanstha and SK Finance organised the SK World Health & Wellness Fest on 7th & 8th Oct, 2023 at Jawahar Kala Kendra, Jaipur.
-The fest witnessed more than 10000 attendees in 2 days.
-Apart from Bollywood celebrities like Piyush Mishra, Varun Sharma, Utkarsh Sharma, Ashish Vidyarthi, Anup Soni, Komal Nahta and many others celebrities, the fest also witnessed the sessions of the Health & Wellness experts like Dr Prabhat Pankaj, Dr BR Bagaria, Dr Sanjeev Sharma, Dr Rohit Swami, Yogacharya Dhakaram, Dr. Sundeep Jain, Dr Aditya Soral, Dr Lata Shrimali and many other experts.
+New Delhi (India), October 17: Sanskriti Yuva Sanstha and SK Finance organised the SK World Health & Wellness Fest on 7th & 8th Oct, 2023 at Jawahar Kala Kendra, Jaipur.
+The fest witnessed more than 10,000 attendees in 2 days.
+Apart from Bollywood celebrities like Piyush Mishra, Varun Sharma, Utkarsh Sharma, Ashish Vidyarthi, Anup Soni, Komal Nahta and many others celebrities, the fest also witnessed the sessions of the Health and wellness experts like Dr. Prabhat Pankaj, Dr. BR Bagaria, Dr. Sanjeev Sharma, Dr. Rohit Swami, Yogacharya Dhakaram, Dr. Sundeep Jain, Dr. Aditya Soral, Dr. Lata Shrimali and many other experts.

-Dr BR Bagaria, Joint Replacement Expert from Manipal Hospital, Jaipur shared his expertise in the Joint Replacement session.
+Dr. BR Bagaria, a Joint Replacement Expert from Manipal Hospital, Jaipur, shared his expertise in the Joint Replacement session.
 He connected with the audience and unfolded a wealth of knowledge and expertise in the Joint Replacement.

-Vikas Sharma, Head of Retail Marketing started the session Health N'gage by Narayana Hospital, Jaipur and briefed in detail about the services and cancer department of Narayana Hospital.
-Dr Rohit Swami - Consultant Medical Oncology, Dr Tej Pratap Singh - Consultant Surgical Oncology, Dr Poonam Goyal - Consultant Radiation Oncology, shared their views on the misconceptions related to cancer and their prevention.
+Vikas Sharma, Head of Retail Marketing, started the session Health N’gage by Narayana Hospital, Jaipur and briefed in detail about the services and cancer department of Narayana Hospital.
+Dr. Rohit Swami – Consultant of Medical Oncology, Dr. Tej Pratap Singh – Consultant of Surgical Oncology, Dr. Poonam Goyal – Consultant of Radiation Oncology, shared their views on the misconceptions related to cancer and prevention.

 Special Panel Discussion on “Balancing Health and Wealth” by Eternal Hospital brought together individuals seeking to understand the delicate equilibrium between health and financial well-being.
 With a lineup of distinguished speakers, Dr. Sanjeev Sharma – Renowned for his expertise in heart health at Eternal Hospital and strategies for saving money and Mr. Kalyan Gajavelli – A financial expert who shared valuable insights into financial strategies and the support offered by SBI.